-You can see our full list of publicly-traded REITs here.
+You can see our full list of all 166 publicly-traded REITs here.

-For example, Whitestone REIT (WSR) has a nearly-10% dividend yield, which is about five times the average dividend yield in the S&P 500 Index.
-It is one of nearly 400 stocks with a 5%+ dividend yield.
+For example, Whitestone REIT (WSR) has a nearly-9% dividend yield, which is more than four times the average dividend yield in the S&P 500 Index.
+It is one of more than 200 stocks with a 5%+ dividend yield.

 Not only does it have a very high dividend yield, but it also makes its payments each month.
-This helps Whitestone stand out, as there are currently just 39 monthly dividend stocks.
-You can download the full list of monthly dividend stocks from our database below:
+This helps Whitestone stand out, as there are currently just 58 monthly dividend stocks.

-These properties are typically in densely populated areas with growth potential, focusing on Houston, Dallas, Chicago, and Phoenix.
+These properties are typically in densely populated areas with growth potential, focusing on Houston, Dallas, Austin, San Antonio, and Phoenix.

 Moreover, the company believes these are products and services that are not readily available online.
 In fact, Whitestone sees itself as the least susceptible to online replacement among its peer group.